ClaireFinn74/Countdown-Solver---Theory-of-Algorithms/README.md

 # How to run my two scripts:

-To run this program, you can _'Clone or Dowmload'_ above, or simply just open two new Racket Scripts and call one of them _'stacker-test.rkt'_ which will act as the __'Reader'__, Call the other script _"Countdown-Solver---Theory-of-Algorithms.rkt"_ which will act as the _'Expander'_ and copy the code from the above script of the same name into your's.
+To run this program, you can _'Clone or Download'_ above, or simply just open two new Racket Scripts and call one of them _'stacker-test.rkt'_ which will act as the __'Reader'__, Call the other script _"Countdown-Solver---Theory-of-Algorithms.rkt"_ which will act as the _'Expander'_ and copy the code from the above script of the same name into your's.

 ## 'stacker-test.rkt'
 To use my program, you can input any number of operators (numbers) as long as they have some corresponding operands (+ / * -) in RPN Notation (Reverse Polish Notation - Two numbers first and then an operand).
 Ensure you always have two numbers and an operand or your equation will not be evaluated.

 For Example, take this sample Reader:

         ``
         #lang reader "Countdown-Solver---Theory-of-Algorithms.rkt"

         RandomListFourthNumber

         RandomListFifthNumber

         ' +'

         RandomListFirstNumber

         RandomListSecondNumber

         ' + '

         RandomListThirdNumber

         RandomListSixthNumber

         ' * '

         ' * '  ``

 __PLEASE NOTE:__ Do not put quotation marks around the operands within Racket, they are only included here so Markdown will not render them as bullet points.